-Former Colorado Women’s College Campus, Now JWU, On the Market
+Former Colorado Women’s College Campus

-110-Year Old Campus Has New Owners
+110-Year-Old Campus has New Owners

 Treat Hall, now know as Centennial Hall, was fully rehabilitated by JWU and is now protected by an easement held by Historic Denver.

 On the eastern edge of Park Hill, on what was once the vast open prairie, sits a campus that has endured ups and downs and served generations of students, first as Colorado Women’s College and more recently as the Denver campus of Johnson & Wales University (JWU).
 In June 2021 the Urban Land Conservancy, Denver Housing Authority and Denver Public Schools purchased the campus and will collectively use the site for educational, residential and other purposes.